Growing Peppers Indoors – Year Round Pepper Harvests

 Looking for seeds?
 Use our article for a list of good places to buy pepper seeds online.

-You’ll notice bell peppers are not on this list, despite them being the most popular type.
+You’ll notice bell peppers are not on this list, despite them being a popular type.
 It is definitely possible to grow bell peppers indoors!
-However, it may be more of a challenge to get an abundance of fruits from an indoor plant.
-If it is the only variety you want to grow, by all means go for it!
+However, it may be more difficult to get a lot of peppers from an indoor plant.
+If it is the only variety you want to grow, by all means, go for it!

-Tip: If you want to grow a plant variety that tends to get big, plant it in a smaller container (~1 gallon) to keep the plant’s size smaller.
+Tip: If you want to grow a plant variety that tends to get big, plant it in a smaller container (~1 gallon) to keep the plant smaller.

 Choosing a Grow Light (and Tent)